Kyhytysuka: Description

 Kyhytysuka was a medium-sized ichthyosaur, with the largest specimen CIP-GA-01042014 measuring around 5 m in length.
 Its entire skull measures 940 mm in length from the tip of the premaxilla to the posterior end of the mandible.
 The premaxilla is relatively robust when compared to other ophthalmosaurs and slightly convex in shape.
 The premaxilla makes up most of the rostrum and houses a shallow alveolar groove that's deepest at the premaxillary-maxillary contact and grows wider and shallower towards the tip of the snout.
 The contact to the maxilla is poorly preserved; however, the contact to the nasal is clearly visible as it overlaps the premaxilla posterodorsally.
 The maxilla measures 320 mm in length and contacts the lacrimal and jugal, but not the prefrontals.
 The maxilla has delicate striations on its dorsolateral surface and a smooth groove on the last 2/3 of the lateral surface.
 The subcircular external nares are surrounded by the maxilla, lacrimal and over most of its dorsal surface the nasal.
 The nasal is 50 cm long and makes up 2/3 of the rostrum's dorsal surface.
 The areas closest to the tip of the snout are dorsally slightly convex and become more squared towards the posterior of the bone.
 The lacrimal is longer than high with a broad contact to the maxilla.
 The bone has three projections, a subnarial, suborbital and an ascending process, the later two of which crescent shaped.
 The jugal is dorsoventrally compressed with ridges at the end of the maxilla suggesting that the two bones made broad contact.
 The bone forms the ventral margin of the orbits and connects to the postorbital bone behind the eyes.
 The frontal is narrow and saddle shaped behind the orbits and widens towards its contact with the prefrontals before growing narrower again as it drives a wedge between the nasal bones.
 The parietal makes up the bulk of the dorsal skull roof, is broad and dorsoventrally thick and weakly convex.
-The orbits were large and oval, however the external sclerotic ring is not preserved.
-There are however several disarticulated sclerotic fragments present in the fossil.
+The orbits were large and oval, however the external scleral ring is not preserved.
+There are however several disarticulated scleral ossicle fragments present in the fossil.

 The dentary is the longest bone in the fossil, measuring a total of 720 mm, and makes up the majority of the mandible.
 It contains a long tooth groove with space for 47 dentary teeth that ends approximately at the anterior boundary of the narial fossa.
 The mandibular symphysis makes up 40% of the mandible, with 2/3 of it being made up by the extensive splenial bone.
 In lateral view the surangular contributes more to the surface of the mandible than the angular.

 The left lower jaw of the Kyhytysuka holotype may even preserve connective tissue similar to a Stenopterygius quadriscissus specimen from Holzmaden.
 However these elements are not well preserved and may also represent teleost fish bones or plant remains with carbonate replacement.